tamaskenez/minuniq/README.md

   but are building on top of each other.
 - Exhaustive test of the 3-player game (trying all combinations of picked numbers).
-- Random tests of 3 the game types (fix fixed seed)
+- Random tests of 3 the game types (fixed random seed)

 ## Missing features

-- Polling, real-time data stream: the front-end should receive real-time updates about the game state.
-It can be implemented with polling, long-polling or websockets (best solution).
+- The real-time update of participants is implemented by long-polling.
+A better option would be websockets.
-- Scalability: the `player` table could be partitioned base on the player's location.
+- Scalability: the backend is implemented as a single database.
+For scalability the `player` table could be partitioned based on the player's location.
 The `current_game` and `game_picked_numbers` tables could be extracted into a separate game server backend which could have multiple instances running.
   Players would be initially assigned to the same external game server.
 When the load increases more and more player would be moved out to a second, third, etc... instances.